 Tell us about your job and pay factors like skills and education Find your market worth with a report tailored to you Negotiate your pay with confidence

 Bus drivers operate buses, transporting passengers from one place to another.
 There are many different types of bus drivers, from public transit to school buses; depending on their job, a driver's duties may vary.

 Bus drivers are required to obtain a specialized license to operate a bus.
 They also typically are expected to complete training sessions in a classroom before acquiring their license.
 General health, especially vision, are essential, so bus drivers may need to periodically undergo m…Read more

 Bus Driver Tasks

-Read time schedules, street signs, traffic signs, head signs, bus passes and instructions.
+- Read time schedules, street signs, traffic signs, head signs, bus passes and instructions.

-Maintain good relations with general public, announce stops, direct and control passengers.
+- Maintain good relations with general public, announce stops, direct and control passengers.

 The top respondents for the job title Bus Driver are from the companies MV Transportation, Inc., Student Transportation of America and First Student, Inc..
 Reported salaries are highest at First Group where the average pay is $16.36.
 Other companies that offer high salaries for this role include First Student Transportation and Student Transportation of America, earning around $15.85 and $15.82, respectively.
 The Walt Disney Company pays the lowest at around $13.12.
 MV Transportation, Inc. and First Transit, Inc. also pay on the lower end of the scale, paying $14.07 and $14.54, respectively.